YanKolev/LLM_Local_Linux_Memos/LLM_local_linux_memos/ndglinux/Essentials.md

 ```
 - /- root directory, group owner of root, and mermissions **rwxr-xr-x**. /data directory, under the root directory. third- abc.txt file, stored in /data directory

+- 17.7 on map, need to add scenarios and notes.